988 Lifeline

 GRASP – Grief Recovery After a Substance Passing – provides sources of help, compassion and, most of all, understanding for individuals and families who have experienced the death of a loved one due to drug use.
 If you’ve lost someone you love to drug or alcohol use, don’t grieve alone.

-This group meets the 1st and 3rd Saturday of each month at 11:00am at the Foundations for Franklin County Office.
+This group meets the 1st Saturday of each month from 1 pm – 3pm at the Foundations for Franklin County Office.

 There is no cost to attend, but pre-registration is requested prior to your first meeting.
 Please call 636-288-9856 or email FCMOGRASP@outlook.com to connect with group facilitator Sarah.